 - Click the release button (5).
-When you let go of the button, the picture is taken. - The captured image will be displayed. - Captured images are stored on the camera's memory card. - To download images to your computer, see page 57, and use the [Viewer] function.
+When you let go of the button, the picture is taken. - The captured image is now displayed. - Captured images are stored on the memory card. - To download images to your computer, refer to page 53, and use the [Viewer] function.